openjamoses/Variability-Management/README.md

 •	EliminateRepos_Less6Commits.java - Eliminates all the repos with less than six (6) commits on GitHub

+•	EliminateRepos_Less6Commits.java - Eliminates all the repos with less than six (6) commits on GitHub

 •	Identify_MergedCom.java - Collets merged commits between mainline and fork variants

 •	CollectMLP_FPPullrequestCommits.java – Collects the merged commits of the pull requests sent from the mainline to the fork variant or fork variant to mainline variant.